 Each adult who participates in the lab is initially tested to assess his or her skills.
 Based on this assessment, an individualized learning plan is created for the participant to follow.

-The lab is open 44 hours a week, Monday through Thursday, with office hours by appointment on Friday.
+The lab provides classes from 9:00 A.M. - 8:00 P.M.
+Monday through Thursday, with office hours by appointment on Friday.
 The lab has an open access policy, enabling students to complete the program on their own time.
 By enhancing their skills, learners will be more likely to secure work, be successful in job training programs, and advance in the workplace.

 The Adult Learning Lab needs tutors to help students with math, English and other subject areas.
 Sign-up to be a volunteer here.